-To compete successfully in today’s business world, your organization must thrive in “borderless” conditions where ideas, innovation, resources, and talent flow freely and unconstrained.
-The best companies will transcend existing borders – real or imagined – and adapt to a workplace without borders.
+To compete successfully in today’s business world, your organization must thrive in “borderless” conditions where diversity of ideas, innovation, resources, and talent flow unconstrained.
+The best companies will transcend existing borders – real or imagined – and adapt to a workplace that is inclusive and borderless.

-We tailor “people” solutions specific to your needs.
+We tailor “people” solutions and workshops specific to your needs.
 These custom solutions will allow you to realize your ambitions to transform.
-Our collaborative approach improves individual, team and organizational performance through building people.
+Our collaborative approach improves performance through building people.

 You think this would be a given, yet I am often surprised by how many candidates I have interviewed who come to their interview unprepared.
 Being prepared and practice allows you to easily tap into your mental repository of great answers.